archfrog/KioskForge/README.md

 	5. Also, be sure to **not** select `Ubuntu Desktop` (KioskForge will detect this, though, and report an error).
 	6. When done, leave the installation media in your computer until KioskForge tells you to safely remove it (or dismount it).
 	7. Please notice that we recommend MicroSD cards over USB keys as the latter have a tendency to get very hot and unreliable.
-2. Copy the file `Template.kiosk` from `C:\Program Files\KioskForge\Template.kiosk` to your Desktop or wherever you want it.
-   Please rename the `Template.kiosk` file to something more appropriate after having copied it.
+2. Right-click on empty space on your Desktop, or the folder where you want to place the `.kiosk` file, and select `New`, then
+   `KioskForge Kiosk`.
+Please assign the new kiosk file a meaningful name so that you can easily see what purpose of the kiosk is.
-3. Edit the new, renamed `.kiosk` by opening it in `Notepad`.
-When you are done editing it, save it to disk using `Ctrl-S`.
+3. Edit the new kiosk by opening it in `Notepad` (right-click on the kiosk icon and select `Edit`).
+Save it using `Ctrl-S`.
-4. Double-clock on the new, renamed `.kiosk` file to open it in KioskForge.
+4. Double-clock on the new kiosk file to open it in KioskForge.
-5. As soon as you double-click the `.kiosk` file, KioskForge will attempt to find and modify the Linux installation medium.
+5. KioskForge will present a summary of the kiosk file and ask you to hit `ENTER` to continue.
+To abort, hit `Ctrl-C`.
+6. KioskForge will now prepare the kiosk install image to forge the new kiosk.
-6. Press `ENTER` to exit KioskForge.
+7. KioskForge then asks you to press `ENTER` to exit KioskForge.
+Press `ENTER` to continue and exit KioskForge.
-7. Use Windows' *Safe Removal* feature or `Eject` from Windows Explorer to safely unmount the installation media.
+8. Use Windows' *Safe Removal* feature or `Eject` from Windows Explorer to safely disconnect the installation media.
-8. Move the installation media to the powered off kiosk machine.
+9. Move the installation media to the powered off kiosk machine.
-9. Power on the kiosk machine.
+10. Power on the kiosk machine.
-10. Wait 10 to 30 minutes (this depends a lot on the I/O speed of the installation media and on your internet speed) until the kiosk has been forged, which is shown by the kiosk rebooting into kiosk mode.
+11. Wait 10 to 30 minutes (this depends a lot on the I/O speed of the installation media and on your internet speed) until the kiosk has been forged, which is shown by the kiosk rebooting into kiosk mode.
-11. Try out and test the new kiosk.
+12. Try out and test the new kiosk.
 If you find issues, please either modify your `.kiosk` file or report them to us.
-12. You can either attach a keyboard or SSH into the box (the LAN IP address is shown when the kiosk boots) to power it off.
+13. You can either attach a keyboard or SSH into the box (the LAN IP address is shown when the kiosk boots) to power it off.
-13. Mount the Raspberry Pi in whatever enclosure you are using for your kiosk.
+14. Mount the Raspberry Pi in whatever enclosure you are using for your kiosk.
 This is typically custom made by carpenters.

 After that, the kiosk should *theoretically* run nicely and reliably for years and years.
 However, you may want to log into it, using SSH, once in a while to verify that logs are being rotated, that there is sufficient disk space available, and so on.
 The